HongyuanWu/lncRNA_analysis/README.md

 ## Long non-coding RNA identification

-The stringtie transcriptome assembly is used to predict lncRNAs
+The stringtie transcriptome assembly is used to predict lncRNAs using FEELNc

 ### make a directory for the lncRNA annotation steps
 ```bash